 Taking care of the car engine is the most important part of vehicle maintenance.
 If you aren’t providing regular oil changes and keeping the system topped off, it won’t take long before the engine is permanently damaged.
 You can look for how to tell if the engine is damaged from no oil, but by the time you notice many of the symptoms, it will be too late.

-In this guide, we talk about these symptoms.
-We also discuss why the oil is so critical to engine health and what you can do once damage occurs.
+In this guide, I talk about these symptoms.
+I also discuss why the oil is so critical to engine health and what you can do once damage occurs.

 How to Tell if Engine is Damaged From No Oil?